jcowey/P3/guidelines/metadataMask.md

-# List of table field for the metadata of any DDB or DCLP file for P3
+# List of table fields for the metadata of any DDB or DCLP file for P3

 <table>
   <thead>